The ghost character of the (4,5)-torus knot and its applications: Ghost characters of a knot

 \section{Ghost characters of a knot}

-A ghost character of a knot is defined via the characters of {\it trace-free $\SL_2(\C)$-representations} of the knot group.
-We first review them through the character varieties and its trace-free slice.
+Ghost characters of a knot are defined via the trace-free slice of the character variety of the knot group.
+We begin by reviewing the character variety of a knot group and its trace-free slice.